 The work that we’re trying to do is about making sure that the Belgrade theatre and West Midlands in general are ahead of the times.
 The Belgrade engages really well with its community already, but I want to take that one step further.
 As a Co-Artistic Director I want to see a change in regional theatre presenting work that emerges from its community, and professional work that engages with its community, with everything side by side and on an equal footing, rather than in a hierarchy of shows.

-Then later in February I’m co-directing Crongton Knights with Esther Richardson from Pilot Theatre.
+I’m also co-directing Crongton Knights with Esther Richardson from Pilot Theatre.
 Crongton Knights is an adaptation of a great novel by Alex Wheatle which follows the journey of a group of young people aged 15-16.
 It explores identity in young people, and how they feel trapped in their communities because of postcode wars going on around them.
 It’s a really urban, youthful story, encompassing beatboxing and typical Strictly Arts movement style.